gygilab/PIXL/README.md

 Note that specified number missed cleavage sites for XLink search type applies per peptide.
 So setting it 2 implies up to 4 missed cleavage sites allowed per cross-linked PSM.
 In addition, enzyme cut sites do not contribute to this count.
 Thus when using a Lysine-Lysine cross-linker with trypsin, a setting of 2 actually implies up to 6 sites, 2 of which are not available to trypsin.

 ## Variable Modfication Symbols
-XL follows SEQUEST-based conventions to mark modified residues in output files with symbols '*', '#', '@', '^', '~', '$'.
+PIXL follows SEQUEST-based conventions to mark modified residues in output files with symbols '*', '#', '@', '^', '~', '$'.
 N and C-terminal peptide modifications are denoted by ']' and '[', respectively.
 Note that when specifying terminal modifications in the parameter file, '+' and '-' are used protein termini, but ']' and '[' for peptide termini, but only the latter are used in output files for both cases.
 Instead, in the output files '+' and '-' are used in flanking residue positions to denote protein termini.

 ## Run time